So you have to write a bio for your festival submission/Facebook page/fringe show. Now what?

 (Standards & Practices sold separately)

-Achtung, baby: S&P’s over-the-top bravado is balanced with brevity.
+Achtung, baby: S&P’s chutzpah is balanced with brevity.
 Plus, they consistently deliver the goods.
 Unless you can do the same, don’t overpromise with a blurb that’s more hubris than humorous.

 Now maybe you’re thinking, “That’s all great, but I need to present myself in a professional manner.
 What if some Big Talent Agent or other really important person reads it?”